sarafridov/sarafridov.github.io/research.md

 aside: false
 ---

-The following is a brief summary of selected past research projects.
+The following is a brief summary of selected past research projects, in reverse chronological order.
 In most cases, code is available on GitHub, and links are provided.
 For a more complete list with citation metrics, please refer to my [Google Scholar](https://scholar.google.com/citations?user=9xF7M6wAAAAJ&hl=en).

 ### Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction